sirkon/pattern/README.md

 | 128                | ` … 00:00:00:00:00:00` |

-But Ragel is as fast as current implementation when limited to 21 character in the head and faster with shorter prefixes.
-Other patterns may lead to different results of course.
+But Ragel is as fast as current implementation when limited to 16 character in the head and faster with shorter prefixes.
+Obviously, other patterns and source strings may lead to different results.